How will you stay in touch with me?

 We will also send you email updates, so you can find out how our campaigns are progressing internally, and how your work is contributing to our success.

 How will you support me with my challenges?

-We will talk you through the challenges at the induction, and depending on the challenge, some will have more support from our team than others.
-After your induction, we will have a designated point of contact for you, in case you have any further questions or concerns.
-We will also set up a WhatsApp group for you, along with your fellow Ambassadors, so that you can discuss any questions.
+We will talk you through the challenges at the induction; some will have more support from our team than others.
+After your induction, you will have a designated point of contact, in case you have any further questions or concerns.

 More specific guidance on support for each challenge is as follows: